 The main difficulty exists in sampling the signals.
-It is important that samples are taken simultaneously on each of the hydrophones and that the signals are sampled fast enough to ensure that the precision in time of flight is accurate enough (for example, at a sampling frequency of 1MHz, the time of arrival can never be more precise than a signal microsecond).
+It is important that samples are taken simultaneously on each of the hydrophones and that the signals are sampled fast enough to ensure that the precision is accurate enough (for example, at a sampling frequency of 1MHz, the time of arrival can never be more precise than a single microsecond).
 Therefore, the system must be capable of simultaneously sampling four channels at a minimum rate of 1MHz.